-- A literal string whose format matches the NLS\DATE\FORMAT setting. - A SQL expression of type DATE, for example, 'SYSDATE-10' or "TO\DATE('01/30/2007', 'MM/DD/YYYY')".
-Note that the second example includes its own date format mask and so is independent of the current NLS\DATE\FORMAT setting.
+- A literal string whose format matches the NLS_DATE_FORMAT setting. - A SQL expression of type DATE, for example, 'SYSDATE-10' or "TO DATE('01/30/2007', 'MM/DD/YYYY')".
+The second example includes its own date format mask and so is independent of the current NLS_DATE FORMAT setting.